-Current Status
+Current status

 During the year management held extensive discussions with Strike's Indonesian partner with a view to reaching agreement on the restructure of the existing Cooperation Agreement to ensure it complies with the new Indonesian Mining Laws.
-Despite these efforts the partner has refused to negotiate in good faith and dispute resolution proceedings are likely.
+Despite these efforts the partner has refused to negotiate in good faith and dispute resolution proceedings are under consideration.